 Login or Register to make a submission.

-The manuscript is subject to the Turnitin plagiarism detection software before sending to reviewers.
+The manuscript is subjected to Turnitin's plagiarism detection software before sending to reviewers.

 Publishing Instructions

-These instructions below are divided into three sections: (research template, writing references, and instructions for authors), as follows:
+The instructions below are divided into three sections (research template, writing references, and instructions for authors), as follows:

 1. Manuscript Template